LukeSawyers/UnityPackageValidator/README.md

  - Once found Each package can be individually exported by clicking on Export Package

  - All packages can be exported by clicking Export All Packages at the bottom of the menu window.

+# Notes

+ - This does not check c# or JS references to other classes or plugins, for now this must be verified another way